SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/connect-c8y.md

 layout: redirect
 ---

-The very first step to enable thin-edge.io is to connect your device to the cloud.
-* This is a 10 minutes operation to be done only once.
-* It establishes a permanent connection from your device to the cloud end-point.
-* This connection is secure (encrypted over TLS), and the two peers are identified by x509 certificates.
+The very first step to enable `thin-edge.io` is to connect your device to the cloud.
+This is a 10 minutes operation to be done only once.
+It establishes a permanent connection from your device to the cloud end-point.
+This connection is secure (encrypted over TLS), and the two peers are identified by x509 certificates.
-* Sending data to the cloud is then as simple as sending data locally.
+* Sending data to the cloud will then be as simple as sending data locally.

-The focus is here on connecting to [{{< product-c8y-iot >}}](https://www.{{< domain-c8y >}}/guides/concepts/introduction/).
+The focus here is on connecting to [{{< product-c8y-iot >}}](/concepts/introduction/).
-If you want to connect Azure IoT instead, see the following [tutorial](connect-azure.md),
+See this [tutorial](connect-azure.md), if you want to connect Azure IoT instead.

-Before you try to connect your device to {{< product-c8y-iot >}}, you need:
-* The url of the endpoint to connect (e.g. `eu-latest.cumulocity.com`).
-* Your credentials to connect {{< product-c8y-iot >}}:
-    * Your tenant identifier (e.g. `t00000007`), a user name and password.
-    * None of these credentials will be stored on the device.
-    * These are only required once, to register the device.
+Before you try to connect your device to {{< product-c8y-iot >}}, you need the URL of the endpoint to connect to (e.g. `eu-latest.{{< domain-c8y >}}`).
+Your credentials to connect to {{< product-c8y-iot >}}, which are your tenant identifier (e.g. `t00000007`), a user name and password.
+None of these credentials will be stored on the device.
+These are only required once, to register the device.

-If not done yet, install [thin-edge.io](../howto-guides/002_installation.md) on your device.
+If not done yet, [install `thin-edge.io` on your device](/how-to-guides/002_installation.md).

-You can now use the [`tedge` command](../references/tedge.md) to:
+You can now use the [`tedge` command](/references/tedge.md) to:
 * [create a certificate for you device](connect-c8y.md#create-the-certificate),
 * [make the device certificate trusted by {{< product-c8y-iot >}}](connect-c8y.md#make-the-device-trusted-by-cumulocity),
 * [connect the device](connect-c8y.md#connect-the-device), and